rgischk/wordle-bot/README.md

 ## Future additions

-I am thinking about reverse engineering the algorithm for the "word of the day" and implement an option in the `WordleGame` to play it.
-I might also add twitter integration to automatically tweet the bots result every day (as so many other people have done).
+I might add twitter integration to automatically tweet the bots result every day (as so many other people have done).
 It would probably also be neat to generate the "copy & paste"-ready output containing the result of your game, as the original does.